giordano-demarzo/giordano-demarzo.github.io/index.markdown

 I'm a Postdoc at the Political Science Department at the University of Konstanz, and my current research involves developing Agent Based Simulations based on Large Language Models such as ChatGPT.
 </p>
 <p>
 Before my employment in Konstanz, I was a doctoral student at Enrico Fermi Research Center, at the Physics department of Sapienza University and at Sapienza School for Advanced Studies.
 During my PhD, I focused on the modeling of Complex Digital Systems, leveraging numerical simulations, analitical computations and machine learning.
 I'm also a Junior Research Fellow of the Complexity Science Hub Vienna and consultant for the International Labour Office.
+I got a MSc in Theoretical Physics and a BSc in Physics from Sapienza University.
 Additionaly to my background in Physics, I have experience in Machine Learning, Natural Language Processing and Data Analysis.
 </p>
 </div>
 <div class="section-heading">News</div>